Trust Us for Leaky Chimney Repairs

 What Is a Chimney Cricket?

-A chimney cricket, or roof cricket, is a triangle-shaped system built to help direct water away from the vulnerable areas of your chimney or roof.
+A chimney cricket, or roof cricket, from our New Braunfels repair company is a triangle-shaped system built to help direct water away from the vulnerable areas of your chimney or roof.
 It’s built where the roof slants upwards behind the chimney, so water can’t build up, pool, and break your chimney or roofing materials down.

 Ensuring these are constructed appropriately and follow all necessary building codes is a must, which is why trusting a professional for the job is important.
 If everything isn’t done correctly, you’ll still experience leaks and water damage.